 - If a test candidate allows their ATT to expire without making a test appointment on the second attempt, the candidate will have no further test attempts under the FreeTake agreement.

-Each test candidate is granted two attempts through the FreeTake Program.
+Each test candidate is granted up to two attempts through the FreeTake Program.

 What counts as an attempt?

 - Not showing up for a test appointment

 - Not cancelling a test appointment